FoodStars, behind the scenes of London’s street food

 At around 10am you’ll find our fearless food purveyors back in their kitchens to rent, finessing their wares ready for the public.
 You see the skill of the trader isn’t just in the sausage they sell but the sizzle it makes as it cooks.
 The hard work is done in the kitchen but the magic happens out on the street, the arena, the trading floor.
 Once the foodpreneur hits the street there is a palpable change in them and they become able to talk directly to our senses with their majesty.

 But this isn’t really magic is it?
 No, it’s the product of careful planning, market research, hours at the drawing board, hours in the kitchen, perfection, perfection, perfection.
 The street feast that we now enjoy in London is a consequence of well-placed and considered decisions.
 Whether to hire a kitchen in London or not?

 Kitchen & Stall Locations

-If you do find a commercial kitchen to rent in London where is the right pitch for your stall?
+If you do find a commercial kitchen to license in London, where is the right pitch for your stall?
 Foodpreneurs such as Dayan and Webb have struck the right balance by working with FoodStars to find a practical, affordable and accessible space from which to launch their brand of ‘magic’.